ricalo/blog/_posts/2019-09-24-minecraft-server-freenas.md

 toc: true
 ---

-Learn how to install a Minecraft server on your FreeNAS server.
-Configure your installation as a service that starts every time the jail starts.

 A Minecraft server allows you to play with friends in the same virtual world.
 The server keeps track of the state of the environment as users join and leave the world.